paramify/fedramp-20x-pilot/README.md

 ### Step 9 - CSP Submission
 Similar to the Continuous Reporting capability, the package will be available either with a viewable link in Paramify or through the machine-readable package file with a friendly HTML viewer.

-An example of the HTML viewer (free and open-source, operates offline based on YAML machine-readable package file) can be accessed below or in the [html-dashboard directory](https://github.com/paramify/fedramp-20x-pilot/tree/main/html-dashboard)
+An example of the HTML viewer (free and open-source, operates offline based on YAML machine-readable package file) can be accessed in the [html-dashboard directory](https://github.com/paramify/fedramp-20x-pilot/tree/main/html-dashboard)

 <p align="center">
    <a href="https://iteuscher.github.io/fedramp20x/Dashboard/20x-yaml-dashboard-lorem.html">